millionairesdigest/Millionaires-Digest-Extended-Friendship-Request/readme.txt

 == Description ==

-This is an example sentence with special thanks and all credits going to [insert plugin author's name or company we got it from] for the original plugin.
+Add additional options for users when they send each other friend requests with special thanks and all credits going to BuddyDev for the original plugin.

 == Installation ==